ibrahim8955/academy-web-app-dev/instructions/docs/web-academy/02-ui-library.md

 :::warning[important]
 Make sure that you work on the code in the `workshop` directory.
-Throughout the course, you will be able to check your own work against `solutions`.
-The solutions are available on separate branches and will be merged in as we move through the course.
-By keeping your work in the `workshop` directory, you will avoid merge conflicts.
+Throughout the course, you will be able to check your own work against solutions.
+The solutions are available on separate branches in a solutions directory.
+Excercises include links to the specific resources to look at.
 :::

 <a name="src-structure" href=""></a>

-## 3. Structure inside the `workshop/src` folder
+### Structure inside the `workshop/src` folder

 ```
 |- /src